Committees

 Eugenio Santiago Clariond Reyes

-Appointed as a member of the Technical Committee in January 2015 and additionally forms part of the Corporate Practices Committee, the Investment Committee, the Nominations Committee and the Indebtedness Committee, of which he is Chairman.
+Appointed as a member of the Technical Committee in January 2015, he additionally serves on the Corporate Practices Committee, the Investment Committee, the Nominations Committee, and the Debt Committee, of which he is the chairman.

-Mr. Clariond is Honorary Chairman of the Board of Directors of Grupo Cuprum, the leading aluminum extruder in Latin America, Grupo Cleber, a leading multi-brand group in the automotive distribution industry in the North and Northeast of the country, and Fultra, a business group focused on the transportation sector.
-Among other positions, he has been president and CEO of Grupo IMSA, a leading industrial company in the business segment of processed steel products, where he participated for more than 55 years from management positions to general management, developing extensive experience in the management of leading companies in their industry.
-He has also been vice-president of the World Business Council for Sustainable Development (WBCSD), president of the Mexican Chapter of the North American 73 Committee (NAC), president of the U.S.-Mexico Chamber of Commerce and president of the National Council of Foreign Trade (CONACEX); president of the Mexican Council of Businessmen.
-Mr. Clariond has a degree and master's degree in Business Administration from the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM).
-Additionally, Mr. Clariond Reyes is a member of the board of directors of the following companies: Grupo Industrial Saltillo, Orbia, Grupo Financiero Ve por Más and Grupo Galería; he is also a member of the Technical Committee of Fibra Mty, Grupo Energex and Exel del Norte; and former sole director of Buró Inmobiliario Elite.
+Mr. Clariond is the Honorary Chairman of the Board of Grupo Cuprum, the leading aluminum extruder in Latin America, and Grupo Cleber, a leading multi-brand in the automotive distribution industry in the North and Northeast of the country.
+Among other positions, he has served as President and CEO of Grupo IMSA, a leading industrial company in the processed steel products business segment, where he participated for over 55 years from managerial positions to holding the positions of General Management and Chairman of the Board, developing extensive experience in leading companies in their industry.
+Additionally, he has been Vice Chairman of the World Business Council for Sustainable Development (WBCSD), President of the Mexican Chapter of the North American Committee (NAC) of the Mexico-United States Chamber of Commerce, the National Foreign Trade Council (CONACEX), and President of the Mexican Businessmen's Council.
+Mr. Clariond holds a bachelor's and master's degree in Business Administration from the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM).
+Additionally, Mr. Clariond Reyes is a member of the Board of Directors of the following companies: Grupo Industrial Saltillo, Grupo Financiero Ve por Más (Northeast Region), Grupo Galería; Grupo Energex, Grupo FMC Capital, and Exel del Norte.

 Eugenio Clariond Rangel